mars0i/linkage/README.md

     lein do clean, cljsbuild once min

 And open your browser in `resources/public/index.html`.
+(Actually, that doesn't work.)
 You will not get live reloading, nor a REPL.

 ## License